Topics on this page

-A spouse’s cruel treatment can be a ground for divorce where the conduct endangers the life or health of the other person or their minor child, and makes cohabitation (living together) unsafe.
+A spouse’s cruel treatment can be a fault-based ground for divorce where the conduct endangers the life or health of the other person or their minor child, and makes cohabitation (living together) unsafe.
 Often, physical abuse is involved.

 A single act of cruelty can be a ground of divorce if it shows the party intends to do serious bodily harm or is severe enough to threaten serious danger in the future.

 Cruelty as a ground for divorce can also include mental abuse.
-The spouse’s conduct must show that he or she planned to seriously impair the health or permanently destroy the happiness of the other person or their minor child.
-The cruel conduct puts the other person’s safety or health in danger, or causes that person to think that their safety or health is in danger, to the point that it is physically or mentally impossible for the person to stay in the marriage.
+The spouse’s conduct must show that he or she planned to seriously impair the health or permanently destroy the happiness of the other spouse or their minor child.
+The cruel conduct puts the other person’s safety or health in danger or causes that person to think that their safety or health is in danger, to the point that it is physically or mentally impossible for the person to stay in the marriage.
 There must be no reasonable expectation of reconciliation (making up).

 Marital neglect, rudeness, and using profane and abusive language do not constitute cruelty or excessively vicious conduct.
 Usually, a pattern of serious domestic violence or other severe actions are required for these grounds of divorce.

-There is no waiting period for these grounds – a party may file for divorce based on cruelty of treatment or excessively vicious conduct right away.
+There is no waiting period for these grounds.
+A party may file for divorce based on cruelty of treatment or excessively vicious conduct right away.

 For fault-based grounds, an offending spouse can claim certain defenses.
-If he or she is successful in the defense, the court will not grant the divorce on a fault-based ground.
+These defenses are factors for the court to consider when deciding whether or not to grant the divorce.
 The defenses to fault-based divorce include:

+If the defense is successful, then the court will not grant the divorce on a fault-based ground.
 Unless the other side can prove the grounds for divorce, the court may decide not to award the divorce.